neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 #### Install Docker

-Next, you need to install docker:
+Docker must be installed, as it is the container for CIFv4

 `sudo apt install docker.io`

-#### Install CIF4 Docker Image
+#### Install CIFv4 Docker Image

-Install the CIF 4 container from docker hub
+Install the CIFv4 container from docker hub

 `sudo docker pull csirtgadgets/verbose-robot`

 ### Setup Before running Docker Container

-Before running the docker container, you need to create some environment variables.
+Before running the docker container, you need to create required environment variables.

 The first is `CIF_TOKEN` which will contain a randomly generated string.
 This string ultimately becomes the bearer token passed into for all of your `GET` and `POST` requests via the request header for security.
 You can generate a random string with the following command on Ubuntu:

 `head -n 25000 /dev/urandom | openssl dgst -sha256 | awk -F ' ' '{print $2}'`

-An example ouptut string is the following:
+The following is an example output string.

 `525ff70def1b2b4eff3119451eabfa0ce3fa6316efb55fda075db08ac4a2feda`

-The other two required environment variables are `MAXMIND_USER_ID` AND `MAXMIND_LICENSE_KEY`.
+The other two required environment variables are `MAXMIND_USER_ID` and `MAXMIND_LICENSE_KEY`.
 CIF depends on [as mentioned here](https://github.com/csirtgadgets/verbose-robot/wiki#the-easybutton).
-Head over to [Maxmind](https://www.maxmind.com/en/home), create a free account, and within the settings, you can find your account id and license key.
+[Maxmind](https://www.maxmind.com/en/home) will allow a user to create a free account within their settings, and provide an account ID and license for the two environment variables.

+*Note: Maxmind will only display the full license key once, as stated on their page.
+Please be sure to save this securely save this key.*

 ![maxmind_key](https://user-images.githubusercontent.com/38234505/75952477-74fa4f00-5e74-11ea-8ace-ab3a8f594e15.PNG)